 TGax Editor: Change the paragraph below as follows (#CID 20590):

 The Negotiation Type field indicates the type of negotiation that is subject to the teardown request and is set as defined in Table 9-297a (Interpretation of Negotiation Type subfield, Target Wake Time, TWT Wake Interval Mantissa and TWT Wake Interval Exponent fields).
-An S1G STA sets the Negotiation Type field to 0.
-The Negotiation Type subfield is reserved if set to 2.(#15043) The Negotiation Type field is reserved if the Teardown All TWT field is 1.(#16425)
+An S1G STA sets the Negotiation Type field to 0. (#20590) (#15043) The Negotiation Type field is reserved if the Teardown All TWT field is 1.(#16425)

 TWT operation